rcrio/rcrio-coursework-text-adventure/README.md

 2nd coursework for KCL's 1st year CS programming module (PPA).
-Grade: Pending.
+Grade: Pending

 This coursework was originally done in BlueJ, but I have ported the project over to IntelliJ.
 You can check the assignment-materials folder for the task list and the base code.
 Try it yourself if you want!

 Tensura Labyrinth is a simple text-based adventure game that runs as a console application.
 In the game, you are lost in a labyrinth and you must escape the labyrinth by picking up the relics and giving them to the Seer, and defeating all the slimes.